-Benjamin Aidoo defends his master's thesis in environmental and natural resources studies at the University of Iceland.
-Benjamin's thesis is entitled "Effects of different smoking methods on the formation of polyaromatic hydrocarbon compounds (PAH) and physicochemical quality in smoked mackerel products"
+Benjamin Aidoo is defending his master's thesis in environmental and resource sciences at the University of Iceland.
+Benjamin's thesis is entitled "The effect of different smoking methods on the formation of polyaromatic hydrocarbon compounds (PAH) and the physicochemical quality of smoked mackerel products"

 Further location